-We raise our collective voices through rapid-response campaigns that tap into the grassroots power of Christians across the nation.
-When corporations and religious institutions invoke religious freedom as a justification for bigotry and discrimination, we speak up.
+We raise our collective voices through rapid-response digital campaigns that tap into the grassroots power of Christians across the nation.
+When corporations and religious institutions invoke a twisted definition of religious freedom to justify bigotry, we speak up.
 When hate groups purport to speak for Christianity, we act.
-We challenge the Catholic hierarchy in the United States to live up to the inspiring words of Pope Francis.
+When bishops embrace discrimination and partisanship, we stand with our plurality Catholic members to hold the U.S. hierarchy accountable to the inspiring words of Pope Francis.

 Working together, Faithful America members have: